 Ms. Greenway has served as a director of the Company since February 2013.
-She currently serves as Chief Financial Officer of the Global Purchasing and Supply Chain of General Motors, having served in that position since June 2014.
+She currently serves as Executive Director, Transformation, Global Business Services of General Motors, having served in that position since May 2017.
+Ms. Greenway previously served as Chief Financial Officer of the Global Purchasing and Supply Chain of General Motors from June 2014 until May 2017.
 Prior to that, she served as Senior Vice President for Visteon Corporation (a Tier 1 automotive systems supplier) from 2000 until 2013.
 Visteon filed for bankruptcy protection under Chapter 11 of the U.S. Bankruptcy Code in May 2009 and exited in October 2010.
 Prior to joining Visteon, Ms. Greenway was employed as the Director, Manufacturing for United Technologies Corporation, a diversified aerospace and building company.
 Before United Technologies Corporation, Ms. Greenway was employed by GE Industrial Power Systems as a Materials Manager and served in various management positions at GE Aerospace/Martin Marietta.